zowe/zowe-cli-sample-plugin/docs/tutorials/files-util/FilesUtilPlugin.md

 Before you begin this tutorial, make sure that you completed the [Extending an existing plug-in]() tutorial.

 ## Overview
-This tutorial demonstrates creating a brand new Zowe CLI plug-in that uses Zowe CLI Node.js programmatic APIs.
+This tutorial demonstrates creating a brand new Zowe CLI Plug-in that uses Zowe CLI Node.js programmatic APIs.

 At the end of this tutorial, you will have created a data set diff utility plug-in for Zowe CLI, from which you can pipe your plugin's output to another utility for a side-by-side diff of data set member contents.